gicheonkang/gicheonkang.github.io/index.md

 # News

+- [Nov 2025] I gave a talk at Dept. of Immersive Media Engineering at Sungkyunkwan University (SKKU).
 - [Oct 2025] I gave a talk at UNIST graduate school of AI.
 - [July 2025] Our vision-language navigation work is accepted to BMVC 2025.
 - [April 2025] Happy to announce that our work (<a href="https://clip-rt.github.io">CLIP-RT</a>) is accepted to <a href="https://roboticsconference.org">RSS 2025</a>!